New Zealand's Public Finance Act at 30: lessons, achievements and future directions

 Victoria Business School, Rutherford House, 23 Lambton Quay, Wellington, New Zealand

-July 2019 will mark the 30th anniversary of New Zealand’s highly regarded Public Finance Act 1989.
+July 2019 marked the 30th anniversary of New Zealand’s highly regarded Public Finance Act 1989.

 The Act represented a landmark in that it both established pioneering reforms of financial management at the whole of government level and redefined how individual government departments function and are held accountable.
 However, significant as that legislation was, it has not remained cast in stone; rather it has continued to evolve to meet the changing context of public financial management.

-PFA30 will be hosted by the School of Accounting and Commercial Law at Victoria University of Wellington and supported by the New Zealand Treasury, the Controller and Auditor-General of New Zealand, and Chartered Accountants Australia and New Zealand and CPA Australia.
+PFA30 was hosted by the School of Accounting and Commercial Law at Victoria University of Wellington and supported by the New Zealand Treasury, the Controller and Auditor-General of New Zealand, and Chartered Accountants Australia and New Zealand and CPA Australia.

-The welcome and opening session will take place in the New Zealand Parliament's Grand Hall.
+The welcome and opening session took place in the New Zealand Parliament's Legislative Council Chamber and Grand Hall.

 About the PFA30 conference

-A range of international and New Zealand speakers, including leading academics, public servants and past Ministers of Finance, will be asked to reflect on:
+A range of international and New Zealand speakers, including leading academics, public servants and past Ministers of Finance, reflected on:

 - the initial objectives of the Act and the main features of the reformed system;